jiasir/stark/README.md

 # stark
-Stark is a transparent pass through GFW tool
+Stark is a transparent pass through GFW proxy server